-In the academic study of religion, there is currently no agreed-upon definition of what religion is.
+In the academic study of religion, there is no agreed-upon definition of what religion is.
 Obtaining consensus on any definition has been elusive as suggested by the number of definitions that have been forwarded.
-In this article, we will want to note why this has been the case within scholarship.
-We will also look at the strengths and weaknesses of several popular definitions.
-This article does not propose to solve the problem of definition nor does it propose any new definitions itself.

-Although it is indeed odd that scholars of religion have produced literature on a subject they cannot agree on a definition of, most would not necessarily view this as an intractable problem.
-Scholars Rodrigues and Harding are of the opinion that,
+Although it is odd that scholars of religion have produced literature on a subject they cannot agree on a definition of, most do not necessarily view this as an intractable problem.
+Scholars Rodrigues and Harding write,

 “[T]he complexity inherent in defining religion adequately and satisfactorily is not ultimately a problem, even for scholars.
 It is common to most branches of learning.
 We routinely use words for a wide assortment of notions quite effectively without having to define them.
 The concept of “religion” is not particularly different in this regard.
 How does one define music and art?
 What exactly is the boundary between nuclear chemistry and nuclear physics, anthropology and sociology, history and literature, geography and environmental science, or quantum physics and mathematics?”
 (1).

-Most people seem to have an idea of what religion is even if they can’t actually define religion itself.
-Often this will be by association concerning what religious persons do.
-For example, it does not take much for one to realize that such things as churches and mosques, prayers and preaching, spirits and gods, holidays such as Ramadan and Diwali, priests and monks, are religious phenomena.
-We seem to realize that these play an integral role in the religious lives of many people with society.
-And although such associations do capture some very real parts of religion, for scholars it is too narrow.
-How so?
+Most people have an idea of what religion is even if they cannot actually define religion itself.
+Often this is by association with what religious persons do.
+It takes little for one to realize that such things as churches and mosques, prayers and preaching, spirits and gods, holidays such as Ramadan and Diwali, and priests and monks are religious phenomena.
+These have an integral role in the religious lives of many people in society.
+And although such associations capture real aspects of religion, for scholars it is too narrow.

 Categories of Definitions